catseye/Eqthy/README.md

 Probably the language that Eqthy most resembles, in spirit, is [Metamath][]; but its underlying mechanics are rather different.
-Eqthy is based on equational logic, so each step is an equation.
+Eqthy is based on [equational logic][], so each step is an equation.

-Eqthy's design attempts to balance simplicity of implementation on a machine with human usability.
-It should be understood that adding features to the language which improve usability will be detrimental to simplicity, and vice versa.
+Eqthy's design attempts to reconcile simplicity of implementation on a machine with human usability.
+It should be understood that this is a balancing act;
+adding features to the language which improve usability will generally be detrimental to simplicity, and vice versa.

 It has been implemented in Python in about 550 lines of code; the core verifier module is less than 200 lines of code.
 For more details, see